AT A GLANCE

-• Stephens offers 60+ performance opportunities each year across all disciplines.
+• Stephens offers significant performance opportunities each year across all disciplines.

-• Students have opportunities to graduate in three years by enjoying opportunities to act, dance, choreograph, and produce performances with summer intensives.
+• Students have the opportunity to graduate in three years by enjoying opportunities to act, dance, choreograph, and produce performances with summer intensives.

-• Students in the School of Performing Arts experience a mentor-apprentice relationship with professional faculty and guest artists.
+• Students in the performing arts experience a mentor-apprentice relationship with professional faculty and guest artists.

 • Students learn the ins and outs of producing an entire show as part of the student-run Warehouse Theatre Company.

-• Students in the School of Performing Arts explore all aspects of performance, including box office management, set design, and technical theatre.
+• Students explore all aspects of performance, including box office management, set design, and technical theatre.

-• Okoboji Summer Theatre is Stephens College’s own professional summer theatre for Theatre, Music, and Dance majors.
-Located in a resort town in northern Iowa, ’Boji has just finished its 60th year of performances, including ’Boji Bantam and all kinds of performing arts presentations with top guest artists from across the country working exclusively with you!
+• Okoboji Summer Theatre is Stephens College’s own professional summer theatre.
+Located in a resort town in northern Iowa, ’Boji has just finished its 62nd year of performances.

 No matter their major, all students at Stephens benefit from small class sizes, a 10:1 student-faculty ratio, and a culture of respect and leadership.